 Partnering with the Blowing Rock Conference Center has lifted our camp and made us stronger.
 It has enabled our program to operate with non-profit status which allows our supporters to make their contributions to our scholarship fund tax deductible.
 The support provided by Blowing Rock Conference Center’s management of the Karina Gibbs Memorial Scholarship Fund has made it possible for students needing financial support to expand their knowledge of traditional music through education, performance, and collaboration with musicians across the US.

 How do I reserve lodging and meals?

 The Blowing Rock Conference Center has hosted all The Walker Family Band Summer Fiddle Camps.
 The stewards and staff of this special retreat center definitely know how to make families feel welcome!
-You can contact Amy Stamey, Reversations Specialist, at info@BRCCenter.org. and visit the Blowing Rock Conference Center website, www.brccenter.org.
+You can contact Jared Greer, Reservations Specialist, at info@BRCCenter.org.
+Visit the Blowing Rock Conference Center website, www.brccenter.org.
 Or give the kind folks at BRCC a call at 828-295-7813.
 After only one conversation, you will be comfortable right away.
 The BRCC staff will skillfully assist your family in reserving comfy rooms and satisfying meals throughout your stay.
 You will NOT be roughing it at this camp!
 You can get a general idea of costs below.

 Guidelines regarding BRCC facility pricing

-Meals include Breakfast, Lunch, and Dinner daily in the dining hall, EXCEPT Thursday…we have a cook-out at the picnic shelter.
+Meals include Breakfast, Lunch, and Dinner daily in the dining hall, and an annual cook-out at the picnic shelter.

 BRCC meals are self-serve, buffet style, with plenty of options at each meal including vegetarian and vegan choices.
 (Children under age 12 MUST be accompanied by an adult through the serving line.)